albertwidi/go-project-example/README.md

 This is an example for Go project.

-The motivation behind this project is to learn and broaden my limited knowledge about programming, project design, concepts and algorithm.
+The motivation behind this project is to learn and broaden my limited knowledge about programming, project design, concepts, algorithm, and especially, Go itself.
 In this project, I will try to implement business logic/flow into Go program for various use-cases.

 ## Designing Project For Industrial Programming